usnistgov/OSCAL/docs/content/documentation/schema/profile-layer/profile/_index.md

 | FedRAMP Baselines | \[[XML](https://github.com/gsa/fedramp-automation/blob/master/baselines/xml/)\] \[[JSON](https://github.com/gsa/fedramp-automation/blob/master/baselines/json/)\] \[[YAML](https://github.com/gsa/fedramp-automation/blob/master/baselines/yaml/)\]

 You will also find the "resolved" version of each profile.
 These files end with the suffix `-resolved-profile_catalog` to indicate that the profile [resolution process](/documentation/processing/profile-resolution/) has been performed to generate a catalog containing only the selected and tailored controls defined by the profile.

-The following OSCAL profile model examples are provided by the above.